By: Pam Montero

 1. Make sure that you have the needed education

+Before anything else, you must to have the required or needed skills for a certain job.
+Remember that education is very important especially for your status.
 If you need a General Educational Development (GED), get one.
 Moreover, try improving your knowledge by enrolling in community college classes.
-You can also harness your skills by taking up various courses and trainings that are intended to develop your proficiencies.
+You can also harness your skills by taking up various courses and training that are intended to develop your proficiencies.

 2. Gather enough experience